Isaac Lab Tasks

 There are two primary ways to train LAV2 Isaac Lab tasks.

-This is the standard path when you want to stay close to Isaac Lab's native RL entrypoints and CLI interface.
+This is the standard path for workflows that stay close to Isaac Lab's native RL entrypoints and CLI interface.

 Example with skrl: